mikesmallhelp/wacat/README.md

   1 passed (14.7s)
 ```

-### Do authencation
+### Perform authentication

-Here is an application with a simple authentication
+Here is an example of an application with simple authentication:

 ![](doc/simple-auth-picture-1.png)

 ![](doc/simple-auth-picture-2.png)

-wacat can do authentication to this application with the following JSON file:
+wacat can perform authentication for this application using the following JSON configuration file:

 ```